 Since Petco Park opened in 2004, the San Diego beer scene has exploded.
-Inside the park is no exception, with high octane hops washing away the leak-inducing legacy of watered-down domestics.
-For beer fans visiting San Diego Padres games, here’s our new guide to the craft beers and microbrews in and around Petco Park.
+Inside the park is no exception, with high octane hops washing away the leak-inducing legacy of watered-down corporate domestics.
+For beer fans visiting San Diego Padres games, here’s our new guide to help map out the menu of craft beers and microbrews in and around Petco Park.

 “Beer needs baseball, and baseball needs beer – it has always been thus.”

 Let’s face it—this is the star lineup at Padres stadium.
-Here’s the beer list of San Diego’s best local breweries on tap and in bottles at Petco.
+Here’s the beer list of San Diego’s best local breweries that have been sighted on tap and in bottles and cans at Petco.
+Subject to change, seasonality, whim, expiration, misinforation, fake news, and the occasional regrettable typo.
+Cheers!

 Other notable brews

-Beyond the usual beer-commercial ballpark swill, you’ll find these delicious alternatives waiting for you inside Padres stadium
+Beyond the usual beer-commercial ballpark swill, these delicious alternatives have been found inside Padres stadium

 - Firestone Walker (California)